This Creative Skillset accredited programme accelerates individual practices within an inspirational and supportive industry-standard environment.

-You will be expected to demonstrate breadth, depth and originality in your experimentation with concepts, issues and materials relating to moving image.
+You will be expected to demonstrate breadth, depth and originality in your experimentation with concepts, issues and materials relating to moving image and/or sound design.
 Through intensive study and comprehensive technical workshops you will refine the practical and conceptual skills necessary to create original, thought-provoking work.

 The BAFTA Scholarship Programme aims to assist talented students in need of financial support.
 Recipients receive up to £10,000 to cover their course fees; an industry mentor; and free access to BAFTA events around the UK.
 The MA Moving Image and Sound course at NUA is one of the eligible courses for this scholarship.
 The deadline for applications is Friday 12 June 2015.